cf73/humanity/content/collections/partner_initiatives/marine-microplastics-initiative.md

 ---
 id: dfae34a8-30a5-4e7c-89d7-a33917e780d8
 blueprint: partner_initiative
-title: 'Woods Hole Oceanographic Institution:'
+title: 'Woods Hole Oceanographic Institution: exploring how the oceans influence our lives.'
 description:
   -
     type: paragraph